arsiba/tofulint/README.md

 See also [Configuring Plugins](docs/user-guide/plugins.md).

 If you want to add custom rules that are not in existing plugins, you can build your own plugin or write your own policy in Rego.
-See [Writing Plugins](docs/developer-guide/plugins.md) or [OPA Ruleset](https://github.com/arsiba/tofulint-ruleset-opa).
+See [Writing Plugins](docs/developer-guide/plugins.md) or [OPA Ruleset](https://github.com/terraform-linters/tflint-ruleset-opa).

 ## Usage

-TFLint inspects files under the current directory by default.
+TofuLint inspects files under the current directory by default.
 You can change the behavior with the following options/arguments:

 ```
-$ tflint --help
+$ tofulint --help
 Usage:
-  tflint --chdir=DIR/--recursive [OPTIONS]
+  tofulint --chdir=DIR/--recursive [OPTIONS]

 Application Options:
-  -v, --version                                                 Print TFLint version
+  -v, --version                                                 Print TofuLint version
       --init                                                    Install plugins
       --langserver                                              Start language server
   -f, --format=[default|json|checkstyle|junit|compact|sarif]    Output format